4 Simple ways to engage employees today

 By Janine McDonald, M.A.O.L.

-According to a recent Gallup report, only 30 percent of the U.S. workforce is engaged in their work, meaning more than half of employees (70 percent to be exact) are not reaching their full potential.
+According to a recent Gallup report, only 36 percent of the U.S. workforce is engaged in their work, meaning more than half of employees are not reaching their full potential.

 Because we know that productivity and profitability are directly related to employee engagement, this statistic represents a significant problem for the economy and the individual performance of American companies going forward.